khulnasoft/StartGPT/startgpts/startgpt/startgpt/core/README.md

 At a bare minimum, you'll need to set `openai.credentials.api_key` to your OpenAI API Key to run the model.

-You can then run StartGPT with
+You can then run Start-GPT with

 ```
-poetry run cli run
+python REPOSITORY_ROOT/startgpt/core/runner/cli_app/cli.py run
 ```

 to launch the interaction loop.